git-town/git-town/website/src/branch-types.md

 - [park](commands/park.md)
 - [prototype](commands/prototype.md)

-You can also use configure the types of multiple branches at once using these
+These preferences allow you to configure the types of groups of branches:
-preferences:

 - [create-prototype-branches](preferences/create-prototype-branches.md),
 - [default-branch-type](preferences/default-branch-type.md),